r-a-y/bp-reply-by-email/readme.txt

 1. Navigate to "BuddyPress > Reply By Email" in the WP admin dashboard and fill in the settings.
 If you see a section called "Webhost Warnings", please resolve any issues that appear.
 1. Make sure at least the Activity component is enabled in BuddyPress.

+**Upgrading manually**

+If you already have the plugin activated, but you choose to upgrade the plugin manually via FTP, you must deactivate the plugin and reactivate it again.

 == Frequently Asked Questions ==

 #### I've filled in my GMail account info in the plugin's settings, but the plugin isn't working! ####